Inflammatory Bowel Disease and Nutrition

 There is evidence that diet may help inflammatory bowel disease.
 There is ongoing research on the use of dietary components to treat IBD.

 Baylor College of Medicine Department of Medicine Grand Rounds by Jason K. Hou, M.D.
-View slideshow of presentation of diet and inflammatory bowel disease.
+View Diet, Nutrition and Inflammatory Bowel Disease presentation.

 Hou JK, Abraham B, El-Serag H. Dietary intake and risk of developing inflammatory bowel disease: a systematic review of the literature.
 Am J Gastroenterol.
 2011 Apr;106(4):563-73.